Chapter 2: Nonverbal Communication

 - Analyze how nonverbal cues influence verbal and nonverbal messages.

 Nonverbal communication is the unspoken language that accompanies our words, influencing how messages are received and interpreted.
 Researchers contend that up to 70% of meaning conferred in communication is nonverbal (Hull, 2016).
 It includes facial expressions, body language, vocalics, and even the use of space and time.
 Body language refers to the conscious and unconscious movements and postures by which attitudes and feelings are communicated.
 It encompasses a vast array of physical signals, such as gestures (e.g., waving, pointing), posture (e.g., slumping, standing tall), and eye contact (e.g., direct gaze, averted eyes).
 These non-linguistic cues often operate in conjunction with verbal messages, either reinforcing, contradicting, substituting for, or regulating what is being said.
-Its meaning can be intended or unintended.
+Nonverbal communication’s meaning can be intended or unintended.
 Whether in personal relationships, professional settings, or digital interactions, mastering nonverbal skills can enhance understanding, build trust, and foster deeper connections.

 A Short Story: The Power of a Smile